 This hands-on program produces energetic leaders with the skills and knowledge to help people of all ages combine fun and physical activity in their daily lives:

-- Apply your skills in Loyalist’s well-equipped consultation room and newly renovated on-campus fitness centre
+• Apply your skills in Loyalist’s well-equipped consultation room and renovated on-campus fitness centre.

-- During an independent research project in the final semester, design an original program that you can showcase to potential employers; many past projects have been implemented by community agencies
+• During an independent research project in the final semester, design an original program that you can showcase to potential employers.

-- Past placements include municipal health and wellness centres across the country, recreational centres at military bases, YMCAs, community centres, resorts, outdoor education centres, the Ontario Lottery and Gaming Corporation, and with international programs working with children from all over the world
+• Past placements include municipal health and wellness centres across the country, recreational centres at military bases, resorts, outdoor education centres, the Ontario Lottery and Gaming Corporation and international programs working with children across the world.

 Expand your opportunities with fitness training: